Flutter - Introduction to Dart Programming

 1:Class

-A class is a blueprint for creating objects.
-It defines properties and methods that objects of the class will have.
+A class is like a blueprint or template for creating objects.
+It defines what properties (data) and methods (functions) the objects created from it will have.

 class Person {